Hydraxon91/WorkbooksCombined/Workbooks.md

 ### What is a `model class`?

 Model classes are a fundamental part of the Model-View-Controller (MVC) architecture.
-They are used to define data structure, behavior and interactions of a modeled entity in a software ssytem.
+They are used to define data structure, behaviour and interactions of a modelled entity in a software system.

 ### What is a `service class`?